Self-Supervised Representation Learning via Latent Graph Prediction: Experiments

-\paragraph{Node-level Datasets.} We perform node-level experiments on both transductive and inductive learning tasks.
 For the evaluation of transductive learning, we compare the performance of \textit{LaGraph} in terms of linear classification accuracy with DeepWalk~\citep{deepwalk}, GAE, VGAE, and six contrastive learning methods including Deep Graph InfoMax (DGI)~\citep{velikovi2019deep}, GMI~\citep{peng2020graph}, MVGRL~\citep{hassani2020contrastive}, GRACE~\citep{zhu2020deep}, GCA~\citep{zhu2021graph}, and BGRL~\citep{thakoor2021bootstrapped}, where BGRL is the current state-of-the-art SSL method for node-level representation learning.
-We further include the results of directly performing linear classification on raw node feature (raw features) and by supervised training for references.
-To be consistent to \cite{thakoor2021bootstrapped}, we have ensured that the GPU memory consumption of \textit{LaGraph} are under 16GB for the four transductive datasets.
+We further include the results of directly performing linear classification on raw node features (raw features) and by supervised training for references.
+To be consistent with Thakoor et~al.~\yrcite{thakoor2021bootstrapped}, we have ensured that the GPU memory consumption of \textit{LaGraph} is under 16GB for the four transductive datasets.
 We then perform additional experiments on the larger-scale inductive datasets~\citep{zitnik2017predicting, zeng2019graphsaint,hamilton2017inductive} and compare our results in terms of micro-averaged F1-score with DeepWalk, unsupervised GraphSAGE~\citep{hamilton2017inductive}, DGI, GMI, SUBG-CON~\citep{jiao2020sub} and BGRL.
-Results for both transductive datasets and inductive datasets shown in Table~\ref{tab:node} suggest competitive performance of \textit{LaGraph} compared to the existing SOTA methods.
+Results for both transductive datasets and inductive datasets shown in Table~\ref{tab:node}.
+As there is no official BGRL implementation available at the time our experiments are conducted, results with $*$ are obtained from an unofficial public implementation\footnote{\url{https://github.com/namkyeong/bgrl_pytorch}.}.
+Results suggest competitive performance of \textit{LaGraph} compared to the existing SOTA methods.
+Moreover, LaGraph consumes even less memory than BGRL, which requires twice the memory for its GNN encoders for the EMA parameter update.

+\paragraph{Experiment Environment Details.} We train graph-level datasets on a 11GB GeForce RTX 2080 Ti GPU, and node-level datasets on a 56GB Nvidia RTX A6000 GPU.
+Our experiments are implemented with PyTorch 1.7.0 and PyTorch Geometric 1.7.0.
+All neural networks employ batch normalization~\citep{ioffe2015batch}, and are optimized with Adam optimizer~\citep{kingma2014adam}.
+We initialize GNNs with Xavier initialization~\citep{XavierInit}.